elswob/neo4j-build-pipeline/README.md

 #create a basic environment variable file for test data - this probably requires some edits, but may work as is
 cp example.env .env
 #run the pipeline
-snakemake -r all -j all
+snakemake -r all -j 4
 ```

 ## Full setup